civo/kubernetes-marketplace/README.md

 category: management
 ```

 The `name` is displayed in the web interface alongside the `logo.png`, and is searchable when you're installing marketplace applications from the CLI.
 The `version` is the version of the software being installed NOT the version of the marketplace configuration.
 If you want to include that, use an additional `-r1` or something after the version number.
+The `dependencies` are the names (can be lower case and part of the name) of any other marketplace applications that are needed by this application.

 The `maintainer` field can either be an email address (e.g. `hello@civo.com`) or a Twitter username (e.g. `@civocloud`) and isn't displayed on the site, but is used for us to determine who to contact if there are any problems with it.